RossRichardson/ten-thousand-hours/README.md

 # ten-thousand-hours

-> **The premise is that: 10,000 hours is the mark of mastering something**
+> **The premise is that: 10,000 hours is the amount of practise required to have mastery over something**

-Let's see if I can stick to the challenge of accumulating 10,000 hrs of code practice.
+Let's see if I can stick to the challenge of accumulating 10,000 hours of code practice.

 ## Practise Log